Education

 Congressman Hank Johnson held a telephone town hall from his Washington, D.C. office on Wednesday, January 31 from 6:30 to 8 p.m.
 He called 40,000 residents in the Fourth District to hear their thoughts on what they would like to see him work on in 2018.

 COVINGTON, Ga. – U.S. Rep. Hank Johnson visited Newton County Thursday afternoon to bring books to Flint Hill Elementary School.
 The congressman presented surplus books from the Library of Congress to the school's media center along with an American flag that flew over the U.S. Capitol.
+Johnson also spoke to students about the importance of reading, studying and treating each other with respect.

 The DeKalb County Public Library System and Conyers-Rockdale Library System will receive grants from the National Endowment for the Humanities totaling $61,922, Congressman Hank Johnson (GA-04) announced.